 Social Collaboration Courses focus on social issues in contemporary society by collaborating with Nakano City Office, and corporations in/outside Nakano city.
-These courses aim to enhance students' learning with their own initiatives.
+These courses aim to enhance students' learning with practical initiatives.

-- (i) A, B: Lectures collaborating with government and corporation (2 credits) - (ii) C, D: Lectures and fieldwork collaborating with government and corporation (2 credits) - (iii) E, F: Lectures collaborating with government and corporation (1 credit) - (iv) G, H: Lectures and fieldwork collaborating with government and corporation (1 credit)
+- (i) A, B: Lectures in collaboration with government and corporations (2 credits) - (ii) C, D: Lectures and fieldwork in collaboration with government and corporations (2credits) - (iii) E, F: Lectures in collaboration with government and corporation (1 credit) - (iv) G, H: Lectures, group work and fieldwork in collaboration with government and corporations (1 credit)